jjhny2a/LFTP4WIN-CORE/README.md

 [Return to the Contents menu](#contents)

-[Download the zip file](https://github.com/userdocs/LFTP4WIN/archive/master.zip) and then extract it somewhere.
+**Note:** - Installation is documented in the readme for the deployment tool used to install the LFTP4WIN solution - [LFTP4WIN](https://github.com/userdocs/LFTP4WIN)

-Inside the main folder you see these main files once the install is complete.
+Inside the main folder of a completed `LFTP4WIN` installation you see these main files once the install is complete.

-`Double Click Me - WinSCP Startup.cmd`- Loads your key files in the `/keys` folder and starts WInSCP.
+`Double Click Me - WinSCP Startup.cmd` - Loads your key files in the `/keys` folder and starts WInSCP.

 `LFTP4WIN-import.cmd` - Imports your settings from a previous release starting from version `LFTP4WIN`

-`LFTP4WIN-conemu.cmd` - Opens a new ConEmu bash session.
+`LFTP4WIN-terminal.cmd` - Opens a new local terminal session.

 `LFTP4WIN-update.cmd` - Updates Cygwin and the LFTP4WIN CORE files - Your configuration files will not be reset.